What is Platelet-Rich Plasma or PRP?

 - Are you overweight?

 - Are you on (multiple) medications?
-(Some medications are anti-platelet and can inhibit their effect; anti-inflammatories, anti-cholesterol drugs, blood thinners.
-Other medications deplete substances needed to make collagen, such as PPIs (stomach acid drugs) and anti-depressants).
-Please ASK us before stopping these drugs, as you are on them for a reason and stopping them may lead to adverse consequences.
+Some medications are anti-platelet and can inhibit their effect; anti-inflammatories, anti-cholesterol drugs, blood thinners.
+Other medications deplete substances needed to make collagen, such as PPIs (stomach acid drugs) and anti-depressants.
+For PPIs and anti-depressants, these can lead to depleted magnesium stores - make sure you are taking up to 600 mg magnesium per day (start gradually and increase).
+Please ASK us before stopping any of these drugs, as you are on them for a reason and stopping them may lead to adverse consequences.

 - Do you take supplements such as Vitamin D, Magnesium glycinate, long-acting Vitamin C, Fish oil, and Multivitamins?
 Some of these are needed for your body to make good collagen once platelet-rich plasma sets the process in motion.